touying-typ/touying/src/utils.typ

 ///
 /// Example: `check-visible(3, "2-")` returns `true`
 ///
-/// - `idx` is the index of the slide
+/// - idx (int): The index of the slide.
 ///
-/// - `visible-subslides` is a single integer, an array of integers,
+/// - visible-subslides (int, array): A single integer or an array of integers.
 ///    or a string that specifies the visible subslides
 ///
 ///    Read [polylux book](https://polylux.dev/book/dynamic/complex.html)